unoms/min-heap/readme.md

 Methods:

 * Add method is for adding a new element to the heap
-* GetSortedArray method is to sort with the heap and it returns a sorted array of numbers
+* GetSortedArray method implements heapsort and it returns a sorted array of numbers.
+Time complexity is O(N log N)
 * RemoveMin() - removes the min element and returns it
+* GetMin method - returns a min element with time complexity - O(1)